 More information about coronavirus and how to reduce the risk of infection is available from the NHS website.

-The Anthony Nolan Patient Services team is working hard to make sure we can still provide support to patients and families.
+The Anthony Nolan Patient Services team is working hard to ensure we can still provide support to patients and families throughout the coronavirus pandemic: